Safwana-Hussain/Amazon-TV-Content-Analysis/README.md

 1. Data Quality: Missing or incomplete data for certain columns required extra time for cleaning and handling

-2. Data Granularity: The dataset lacked certain granular details (viewing history) that would have provided deeper insights into customer preferences.
+2. Handling Mixed Data Types (Duration): The dataset contained mixed data types for movie duration.
+Converting these values into a unified format while preserving the distinction between movies and shows seemed complex.